 Effects on acne-prone or sensitive skin

 Physical exfoliants are often too harsh for those with acne or sensitive skin.
 Irritated skin can lead to further breakouts.
 It is important not to apply too much pressure when rubbing a scrub into the skin.
-If you are too rough, it can backfire by making your skin even more red and irritated.
+If you are too rough, it can backfire by making your skin even redder and irritated.
 A good scrub should easily glide over the skin as you massage it around, and not feel as rough as sandpaper.

 Environmental effects of plastic microbeads

 A series of studies found that the plastic microbeads in physical exfoliators were not breaking down, but were instead being ingested by marine life and impacting the ocean ecosystem.
-Fortunately, as of January 2018, the United States, United Kingdom, and European Union are banning cosmetic products containing non-biodegradable plastic microbeads.
+Fortunately, as of January 2018, the United States, United Kingdom, and the European Union are banning cosmetic products containing non-biodegradable plastic microbeads.
 Biodegradable beads are currently being researched as an environmentally friendly substitute.

 While the word “chemical” may sound intimidating, chemical exfoliants use ingredients such as fruit enzymes and gentle acids to exfoliate your skin.
 These chemicals are usually used in low doses or buffered with soothing ingredients to minimize any irritation.
 Often called chemical peels, these products increase cell turnover, and can smoothen and brighten the skin.